On questions within–and in conversation with–the MOTHER/EarthBound games

 The reader is asked to consider the role played by questions within the MOTHER/EarthBound games in an open-ended, poetic and philosophical light, both in service to replaying and wondering through the games and as a guide to related questions surrounding their significance, development, and reception.
 From “Which style of windows do you prefer?” to “THE END… ?”
 EarthBound, our principal focus, like its precursor EarthBound: Beginnings and its successor MOTHER 3, continually poses questions.
 Whether direct or implied, with or without affording players (to say nothing of the silent protagonists) ways to respond to them in-game, these questions present an opportunity to think more deeply about the games and what they mean for us who play them.
 Taken together, the games’ questions and our responses suggest a model for such thinking and meaning-seeking through play, reading, and dialogic inquiry.

 The present essay expands on an article written for NES Pro Magazine, “In the EarthBound Beginnings…There was Shigesato Itoi.”
 That piece, in turn, augments and flows out of a long-running podcast project, Bookwarm Games: EarthBound.
-Illustrated transcripts from the podcast have been graciously published on The Pixels, with further course material hosted on Video Game Academy.
+Illustrated transcripts from the podcast (as well as a shorter version of this piece) have been graciously published on The Pixels, with further course material hosted on Video Game Academy.
 Both online, through outlets like these, and in-person, in my video game studies courses at The Community School (Spokane, WA), my hope is that the scholarly conversation around these games should be ongoing and open to all.

 I owe many of the ideas presented here, elliptically, playfully professorial and earnest, to discussions with friends and students.
 With thanks to them and acknowledgement that any errors or misrepresentations are my own, I invite you to join the dialogue.
 So much for housekeeping.
 Now on to a little homework, a little light reading and replaying to begin with.